pmaoui/saymyname/README.md

-SayMyName let you split human name (into firstname and name) and aim to return the correct letter case.
+SayMyName let you split human name (into firstname and name) and aims to return the correct letter case.

 ## Installation